 There is no cure for human laziness/ carelessness.
-Despite knowing the extent of danger stemming from cyber attacks, most of us continue to keep and use outdated software (browser, application, OS and more), don’t monitor our systems for security vulnerabilities on a regular basis, have incomplete security patches and more.
+Despite knowing the extent of danger stemming from cyber attacks, most of us continue to keep and use outdated software (browser, application, OS, and more), don’t monitor our systems for security vulnerabilities on a regular basis, have incomplete security patches, and more.
 Each opens up a lucrative node for attackers to tap into by sneaking malware in.

-Avoid downloading anything in your work/ office device unless cleared by the organization’s IT team.
+Avoid downloading anything on your work/ office device unless cleared by the organization’s IT team.
 Seemingly innocuous links and attachments – even ones purporting to be for charity/ social work – can be an entry point for dangerous malware and viruses that can cripple not just yours, but a lot of computing units you are connected to in the organizational network.

-Targeted attacks can use a host of tactics including spam messages, phishing, spear phishing, social engineering and more.
+Targeted attacks can use a host of tactics including spam messages, phishing, spear phishing, social engineering, and more.
 The aim is generally to gain a foothold into the organization’s network to not just infect systems with malware, but tap into highly confidential business/ financial information (including credentials) to administer frauds or initiate an APT (Advanced Persistent Threat).
 The latter can be hard to detect and harder to get rid of without compromising your systems/ information.

 Tips to Prevent Data Breaches In 2021

-As dire as the consequences of data breaches are, staying on top of security risks, vulnerabilities and stratagem is much easier.
+As dire as the consequences of data breaches are, staying on top of security risks, vulnerabilities, and stratagem is much easier.

-Stay up to date with your cyber security
+Stay up to date with your cybersecurity

 Implement Multi-Factor Authentication (MFA)